 The User Interface Setup Process 201 also allows users to browse through Advertisements 50 stored on their local system (hard disk or local LAN network), as well as those Advertisements 50 available from the Network 700.
-For Advertisements 50 stored locally, whether downloaded from the Network 700 to the User Preference and Advertisement Database 230 or available on a Local Advertisement Database 550 stored on floppy disk, CD-ROM or like device, the User Interface Setup Process 201 displays a menu with the available Advertisements 50.
+For LAN which may be allocated to the advertising system.
+35 Advertisements 50 stored locally, whether downloaded from the Network 700 to the User Preference and Advertisement Database 230 or available on a Local Advertisement Database 550 stored on floppy disk, CD-ROM or like device, the User Interface Setup Process 201 displays a menu with the available Advertisements 50.
 Each Advertisement 50 stored on the Network 700 or Local Advertisement Database 550 may optionally include a preview segment.
 The user may have the system present the preview of the Advertisement 50 such as a still image, a short animation sequence, or a sound clip.
 The user may then select the particular advertisement to be displayed.
 For Advertisements stored on the Network 700, the Advertising System Server 600 will transmit a list of available Advertisements 50.
-Users may also disable specific advertisements, or all advertisements of a specific like.
-The actual list of categories will be provided by the 40 advertiser from being transmitted to the Local Computer 500 or displayed.
+Users may also disable specific advertisements, or all advertisements of a specific advertiser from being transmitted to the Local Computer 500 or displayed.